In a brawl over right-wing TV, Newsmax sues Fox News

 Newsmax, which has settled its own defamation suits filed by Dominion and Smartmatic, appears to have harvested private exchanges among Fox executives that surfaced in court.
 Newsmax is arguing that Fox was laser-focused on its competition from smaller, right-leaning outlets, not conventional news peers in cable TV like CNN.

-For example, after the election, Fox Corp. controlling owner and Fox News founder Rupert Murdoch told the network's CEO Suzanne Scott that Newsmax "should be watched."
+For example, after the election, Fox Corp. controlling owner and Fox News founder Rupert Murdoch told the network's CEO Suzanne Scott that Newsmax "should be watched," an exchange that first surfaced in Dominion's litigation.

 A senior vice president of programming and analytics flagged that "Fox viewers were watching less Fox News in favor of Newsmax and began tracking the guests booked and topics covered on Newsmax," the lawsuit states.

-Another executive told Shah that if Newsmax were to siphon off 5-10% of Fox's audience, it could "drastically change the landscape."
+Another executive told Shah that if Newsmax were to siphon off 5-10% of Fox's audience, it could "drastically change the landscape," the suit claims.

 Fox News is routinely the nation's most-watched cable channel and often exceeds broadcast networks for total audiences during primetime hours.
 Fox News is a high priority for cable providers and digital services seeking to attract viewers – and paying subscribers.